 - Crisp packets with metallic inside (these can be recycled through Terracycle or the Co-op soft plastic recycling scheme)

 - Hard plastic.
-For example, buckets, toys and storage boxes (check the Cambridgeshire County Council's website to see which hard plastic items can be recycled at Household Recycling Centres)
+For example, buckets, toys and storage boxes (check Cambridgeshire County Council's website to see which hard plastic items can be recycled at Household Recycling Centres)

 - Polystyrene takeaway containers

 - Disposable paper cups, for example, coffee cups (made of a mixture of plastic and paper - some coffee shops such as Costa have recycling bins in-store)

 You can find advice on whether or not you can recycle hundreds of specific items on our What Goes In Which Bin? page.

 Plastic packaging can have many different labels on it, and not all of them mean it can be recycled.
 So what do they mean?

 Symbols like these (see below) are designed to give a consistent message about which packaging can be easily recycled across the UK.
 However they are just a guide, as recycling facilities vary from place to place.
 The ‘not currently recycled’ label is used on packaging which more than 80% of councils do not collect, such as plastic film.
 South Cambridgeshire is in the 20% which can recycle it.
 Please use the information provided by the council to decide what you can recycle at home.
 Packaging labels are helpful if you are away and not familiar with local collections.